emmakayroberts/FinalProject/README.md

 20Feb2023
 Aligned Data today!
 Used mafft for alignment
-aligned all .txt files from "Desktop/FinalProject/Data to align in the terminal:
+aligned all .txt files from Desktop/FinalProject/Data (without "output" in their title) to align in the terminal:
     1. locate the working folder
     2. type in "mafft" and enter